ander882/BankGo/bashman.md

 BankA=BankA
 * The left hand side is the process name.
 Easy
 * The right hand side is for any other paramiters that this process at this task may need.
 I didn't need any extra paramiters at any time.
 So I just suplied the name of the process (bank).
 It does comes in handy later.

+# A little about naming schemes
+* tasks that start with a single digit (02, 03, 05) are initalization programs
+* Teens (10-19) are for web scraping
+* Twenties (20-29) are for processing
+* Thirties are for database updates
+* etc etc.  But the numbers get bigger as the program progresses.
+* If there were a 99 process, it would be the final end all.